Reviewing the Franchise Agreement Before You Buy a Franchise

 The franchise agreement defines the initial fees that franchisees are required to pay to the franchisor at the time the franchise agreement is signed.
 The most common initial fee is the initial franchise fee.
-However these initial fees may also include pre-opening fees that a franchisee may e required to pay a franchisor for items such as opening inventory and software licenses.
+However, initial fees may also include pre-opening fees that a franchisee may be required to pay to the franchisor for items such as opening inventory and software licenses.

-The franchise agreement will define the on-going fees that a franchisee will be required to pay to the franchisor throughout the terms of the franchise agreement.
-Typical on-going fees, include:
+The franchise agreement will define the ongoing fees that a franchisee will be required to pay to the franchisor throughout the term of the franchise agreement.
+Typical ongoing fees include:

-- Royalty Fees - Royalty fees are paid to a franchisor on an on-going and recurring basis.
-Royalty fees are typically paid weekly or monthly and are most commonly calculated as a fixed percentage of a franchisees gross sales.
-Royalty structures may also exist in the form of a fixed dollar amount royalty or as a hybrid of both a percentage based royalty or fixed dollar amount.
+- Royalty Fees - Royalty fees are paid to a franchisor on an ongoing and recurring basis.
+Royalty fees are typically paid weekly or monthly and are most commonly calculated as a fixed percentage of a franchisee’s gross sales.
+Royalty structures may also exist in the form of a fixed dollar amount royalty, or as a hybrid of both a percentage-based royalty and fixed dollar amount royalty.

-- Technology and Support Fees – Technology and support fees relate to any on-going fee that a franchisee is required to pay to a franchisor to maintain access to the franchisors technology systems or, even, as a general administrative fee that is charged by the franchisor to cover generalized expenses.
+- Technology and Support Fees – Technology and support fees relate to any ongoing fee that a franchisee is required to pay to a franchisor to maintain access to the franchisor’s technology systems, or as a general administrative fee that is charged by the franchisor to cover generalized expenses.

-- Brand Development Fund Fees – Brand development fund fees are typically paid by franchisees on a recurring basis and, typically, are based on a fixed percentage of the franchisee's gross revenue.
-Brand development fund fees are typically utilized to establish a generalized fund that is utilized by the franchisor to cover costs associated with producing marketing materials, point of sale displays, maintaining websites and paying for public relations representation.
-Brand development fund fee are not used to pay for marketing expenses of franchisees or to promote a franchisees business.
+- Brand Development Fund Fees – Brand development fund fees are typically paid by franchisees on a recurring basis, and typically based on a fixed percentage of the franchisee's gross revenue.
+Brand development fund fees are typically utilized to establish a generalized fund for the franchisor to cover costs associated with producing marketing materials and point of sale displays, maintaining websites, and paying for public relations representation.
+Brand development fund fee are not used to pay for marketing expenses of franchisees or to promote a franchisee’s business.

 - Other Fees – Every franchise system is different and the franchise agreement will include a number of other fees that a franchisee must pay to the franchisor.